Arunscape/ECE421-GroupProject1/connect4/connect4-server/README.md

 - returns:
 -     a vector of possible player numbers, if the server failed to register a player it will have None as the player number in the repsonse

+### /api/allgames/past
+- takes in:
+-     jwt token from authenticaion header with username in it
+- returns:
+-     a possibly empty vector of comms GameData that all have username in the users list and a game state not Ongoing

+(note that this endpoint doesnt work yet because the backend prevents you from ever winning a game)

+### /api/allgames/ongoing
+- takes in:
+-     jwt token from authenticaion header with username in it
+- returns:
+-     a possibly empty vector of comms GameData that all have username in the users list and a game state Ongoing